Business Credit Alliance Chain (BCAC) Price Hits $0.0000 on Major Exchanges

-Business Credit Alliance Chain (CURRENCY:BCAC) traded down 0.1% against the U.S. dollar during the 1-day period ending at 17:00 PM E.T. on March 29th.
-Business Credit Alliance Chain has a total market capitalization of $13,116.67 and approximately $86.00 worth of Business Credit Alliance Chain was traded on exchanges in the last 24 hours.
-During the last week, Business Credit Alliance Chain has traded 12.8% lower against the U.S. dollar.
-One Business Credit Alliance Chain token can now be bought for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Business Credit Alliance Chain (CURRENCY:BCAC) traded up 7.5% against the US dollar during the 24 hour period ending at 17:00 PM Eastern on March 30th.
+Business Credit Alliance Chain has a total market capitalization of $13,598.76 and $144.00 worth of Business Credit Alliance Chain was traded on exchanges in the last day.
+One Business Credit Alliance Chain token can currently be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+In the last seven days, Business Credit Alliance Chain has traded 9.3% lower against the US dollar.

 About Business Credit Alliance Chain